-According to our survey of 866 online researchers, only 39% of market researchers are distributing their surveys on social media.
+According to our survey of 866 online researchers, only 39% of market researchers are distributing social media surveys.

 Of those who are using a social network, there are some interesting trends:

-- Researchers aged 25-34 are the most likely to distribute their surveys via social media; they’re also the most likely to encourage their respondents to share their surveys within social networks.
+- Researchers aged 25-34 are the most likely to distribute social media surveys; they’re also the most likely to encourage their respondents to share their surveys within social networks.

 - Those over 55 years old were very unlikely to distribute surveys or survey results on social media.